Gut Health 2.0: How Your Microbiome Controls More Than Digestion(Part 2)

 1. Do you often feel bloated after meals?

-2. Have you experienced irregular bowel movements (constipation or diarrhea)?
+2. Have you had irregular bowel movements (constipation or diarrhea)?

 3. Do you frequently crave sugar or processed carbs?